 Search online for corporate foundation Web sites (many prefer that you apply online) or contact corporations, industries and franchises in your region to see what types of funding they make available.
-Even if they don't have a foundation, or you don't qualify, many have funds or assistance available for good causes in the
+Even if they don't have a foundation, or you don't qualify, many have funds or assistance available for good causes in the community.

 Know your funding priorities when selecting a Board of Directors..
 You want financially responsible people who are well connected in the community such as bankers, make ideal board members, so do volunteers employeed by large financially solid company's local community franchisers .
-Many foundations only fund charities that their employees are involved
+Many foundations only fund charities that their employees are involved with directly..

 Before seeking funding you need a strong, clear, specific mission statement.

 Since most grants do not allow money for expenses related to overhead, maintenance, wages for regular staff, be prepared to document how you plan to pay for the costs not covered through grants along with financial statements and outcomes.

 Have a clearly defined program with all the major details worked out before requesting the grant.
 Never attempt to create programs agencies out of whole cloth around available grants, rather find grants that support your causes.
 Illustrate the needs that your organization plans to fill.
 Present the anticipated outcome or success of your program, give a clear outline of how you will reach your goals.
 Put together a slick presentation to hand out to your funders that details your charity and your program from floor plan to budgeting.

 Highlight the professional expertise of those involved with the program.